 By Gary Seidman

-Getting a new plant up and running requires a lot of technical know-how that Wemy doesn’t yet have, and that’s where IFC stepped in.
+That’s where IFC stepped in.
 IFC’s Global PPE advisory program, launched in response to the COVID-19 pandemic and funded by UK Aid, is aimed at helping manufacturers in emerging markets develop or improve personal protective equipment production.
-IFC, working with Gerber Technologies, is providing technical assistance to help Wemy build a financially viable facility in Nigeria to manufacture nonwoven materials for its facemask business.
-IFC’s support will strengthen Wemy’s supply chains and boost its technological knowhow, all of which contribute to the economy’s development.
+Working with Gerber Technology, Xtruline is now receiving advice and assistance that will help the company meet its new business goals, including increasing its manufacturing capacity and expanding sales internationally.

 In many developing countries, demand for Personal Protective Equipment (PPE) such as masks, gloves, and gowns exceeds supply.

 IFC is working with partners to increase the production of PPE to meet these critical needs.